bradley-evans/riscv-uarch-attacks/README.md

 Nael Abu-Ghazaleh.

-This codebase is a portion of a thesis titled "The Attack Surface of RISC-V Processors," currently unpublished (as of Aug 2020).
+This codebase is a portion of a thesis titled "The Attack Surface of RISC-V Processors," currently unpublished (as of Sept 2020).

 # Introduction

 TODO

-# Structure from This Location
+# Root Directory Structure

 | item              | description                    |
 |-------------------|--------------------------------|